petezh/peterzhang.me/_notes/cs61c.md

 ## Virtual Memory

 **Virtual memory** gives each program the illusion of a full memory address space.
 Dynamic address translation enables multiprocessing, location independence, and protection.
 A **page table** stores the physical addresses of the base of each page of memory.
+Each **page table entry** (PTE) has meta data and a **physical page number**, although it is often rounded up to guarantee alignment.

 ![](/images/classes/cs61c/page_table.png)